KSATDan Adams, General Manager, KSAT

 EuroconsultAdam Keith, Affiliate Principal Advisor, Euroconsult

 Adam is an Affiliate Principal Advisor at Euroconsult with specialization in Earth observation (EO) and disruptive technologies.
-In over 20 years in the industry, he has advised a wide range of clients including government organizations, investors and commercial actors along the value chain.
-Adam has managed over 100 consulting and market intelligence projects focusing on EO markets and industry, satellite imaging and operations, and government space programs.
-He Initiated Euroconsult’s research and consulting activity in the EO sector including the Satellite-Based Earth Observation: Market Prospects report; now in its 13th edition (2020), the first annual research report focused on evolutions within the EO sector.
-He has held various positions in the company, including director of the company’s Space Practice and Managing Director of Euroconsult North America from 2015 to 2017.
-Previous experience includes working for the European Space Agency (ESA-ESRIN) within the Directorate of Earth Observation, and the UK National Remote Sensing Center (now Airbus).
-He is a frequently invited speaker and moderator at international events focusing on evolution, market trends and dynamics within the space sector
+In over 20 years in the industry, Adam has advised a wide range of clients including government organizations, investors and commercial actors along the EO and space value chain.
+He has managed over 200 consulting and market intelligence projects focusing on EO markets and industry, satellite imaging and operations, and government space programs.
+He Initiated Euroconsult’s research and consulting activity in the EO sector including the Satellite-Based Earth Observation: Market Prospects report; now in its 15th edition (2022), the first annual research report focused on evolutions within the EO sector.
+He has held various positions in the company, including director of the company’s Space Practice and Managing Director of Euroconsult North America.
+Previously he worked for the European Space Agency within the Directorate of Earth Observation on developing new applications utilizing EO data, and the UK National Remote Sensing Center (now Airbus).

 Orbion Space TechnologyDr.
 Brad King, CEO, Orbion Space Technology